esdrosdawit1/Data_projects_TripleTen/Gold-Recovery-Integrated-Project_README.md

 ## Conclusion
 The Random Forest model effectively predicted gold recovery from industrial process measurements, achieving an sMAPE of 8.58 on validation and 12.10 on test data, outperforming Linear Regression (sMAPE: 13.18) and Decision Tree (sMAPE: 12.86).

+Implementing the model in real-time process control systems could optimize gold recovery by adjusting process parameters dynamically.
+Further feature engineering, like incorporating sensor data from additional stages of the process, might boost prediction accuracy.
+The model could also be adapted to predict recovery rates for other metals or minerals, broadening its industrial applicability.

 ## Code
 Code: [Gold Recovery Prediction.ipynb](https://github.com/esdrosdawit1/data-science-portfolio/blob/main/Gold-Recovery-Integrated-Project/Gold-Recovery-Integrated-Project.ipynb)